rodarima/sa/3/README.md

 ### Task 3.9

-Task 3.9: Create and execute a OpenMP program pi.c to estimate the value of number PI.
+Question: Create and execute a OpenMP program pi.c to estimate the value of number PI.
 Consider the number of theads is a parameter.
 The input data a, b, n are hardwired for simplicity.
 Use the following code as a base and include the parallel pragma for parallelizing and use a critical directive for global